eisenhardtj/cs234-group-7/README.md

 Brew install mysql
 ```

-## Second step
+## Step 2
-Open the terminal and enter following command once MySQL is downloaded
+Open the terminal and enter the following command once MySQL is downloaded:
 ```shell
 mysql -u root -p
 ```
-you will be prompted for a password but, since this is the first time you have logged in their
+You will be prompted for a password but, since this is the first time you have logged in their
 is not one set so you can just press the return key to bypass.

 If you have had MySQL downloaded before then you might have set a root password, please enter
-the password when prompted.
+this password when prompted.

-## Third step
+## Step 3
 Once logged in you can now paste the following command in the terminal:
 ```sql
 CREATE USER 'project'@'localhost' IDENTIFIED BY 'project';